-Most people would agree that there aren’t many good store bought vegan cheeses available.
+Most people would agree that there aren’t many good store-bought vegan kinds of cheese available.
 Especially for those new to the vegan diet and are looking for exact replicas of the cow milk based cheeses.
-With the exception of a few artisan cheeses that are available in select cities around the world, I would have to agree.
+With the exception of a few artisan brands that are available in select cities around the world, I would have to agree.

 Let me introduce you to my Vegan Ricotta Cheese.

-There are several plant-based foods that are a popular base for homemade vegan ricotta, tofu being a common choice and the base of my first ricotta recipes.
-After several years, I started experimenting with cashews.
+There are several plant-based foods that are a popular base for homemade vegan ricotta.
 I prefer cashews in this ricotta recipe because of the natural richness and creaminess of the nut.
 When blended together with some nutritional yeast, lemon juice, and salt you get a creamy nut-based cheese that is incredibly versatile and satisfying.

-First, the cashews get soaked in warm water for couple hours.
+First, the cashews get soaked in warm water for a couple of hours.
 This softens the nut and allows it to blend more completely into a creamy cheese texture.
-Second, the cashews get drained, rinsed, placed in a food processor with a few other ingredients, and blended together like this:

 This homemade vegan Ricotta Cheese is made with just 5 simple ingredients and in under 5 minutes for a delicious plant-based cheese alternative.